aqoc/aqoc.github.io/faq/counting.md

 ```
 execute store result score <fakeplayer> <objective> if entity <selector>
 ```
 to count something.

+**Example**:
-For example, to summon a new cow if there are less than 2 in a 5 block radius:
+> Summon a new cow if there are less than 2 in a 5 block radius:
 ```
 # Create an objective (you probably already have one)
 scoreboard objectives add general